Liberton After School Club

 Our mission is to provide high quality, affordable childcare, enabling parents and carers to seek employment or studies with peace of mind knowing that their children are being cared for in a safe environment.

-We promote social, emotional and physical wellbeing and encourage the children to develop a sense of fairness, fun and respect, showing courtesy for each other and adults alike.
+We promote social, emotional and physical wellbeing and encourage the children to develop a sense of fairness, fun and respect, showing courtesy to each other and adults alike.
 The Club encourages a healthy, active lifestyle.

-1. The Club aims to offer a safe, stimulating and child friendly environment for four to twelve year olds outside school hours Mondays to Fridays.
-Some children attend every day while others attend only on specific days.
+- The Club aims to offer a safe, stimulating and child friendly environment for four to twelve year olds outside school hours Mondays to Fridays.
+Some children may attend every day while others attend only on specific days.

 A Typical Day at L.A.S.C.